 Snapper is cheaper, faster and easier to manage than cash.
-You can use your Snapper card to pay for your bus travel in the Greater Wellington Region.
+You can use your Snapper card to pay for your bus travel (and some rail travel) in the Greater Wellington Region.

 You can buy a Snapper loaded up with credit right now and we’ll mail it to you, or head to your nearest Snapper retailer to buy one in-store.
 If your school has Snapper in your school ID, you may already have a Snapper!

 You’ll pay at least 25% less using a Snapper card than using cash.
 You can view current fares (set by the Greater Wellington Regional Council) on the Metlink website.

 Snapper can save you even more money on your bus travel, with monthly travel passes and concessions.

 Find out more about child and other concessions.

 Paying with your Snapper card is the quickest way to get on the bus.
 Just tag your Snapper card to the reader at the front of the bus when you get on.
 You’ll automatically be charged the right fare when you tag off as you leave the bus.

 Find out how to board the bus with Snapper.

 The Snapper Red is the classic Snapper card that will automatically charge you an adult fare unless you choose to apply and load a concession to it.

 This card is set up and ready to go for anyone to start using it right away once it’s been topped up.
 Adult fares will be charged.
 If you are eligible for either a child, tertiary or accessible concession then these can be applied for and added to a Snapper Red card.